 Disadvantages of using a PEO

-Does not provide legal guidance and support in the case of international expansion
+Does not support international expansion

 Does not take full legal responsibility in case of international compliance issues